 e.
 Divide ½ red onion into 2 portions.
 Thinly slice one portion for gyro garnish; ¼” dice the other for salad.

 g.
-Mince chives, mint, and basil.
+Mince chives, mint leaves, and basil leaves.

 Prep mushrooms: a.
 Preheat oven to 425º.
 Prep a medium baking pan with olive oil.

 b.
 Using a paper towel, wipe portobello mushrooms clean.
-Use the edge of a soup spoon to scrape the gills under the cap and compost.
+Use the edge of a soup spoon to scrape off the gills under the cap and compost.

 Meanwhile assemble chickpea salad: a.
-In medium bowl, add 3 tsp olive oil, juice from half the lemon, and chives (finely mince).
+In medium bowl, add 3 tsp olive oil, juice from half the lemon/Meyer lemon, and chives (finely mince).
 Whisk vigorously.

 b.
 Drain and rinse chickpeas.
 Add to bowl.

 c.
-Add cherry tomatoes (slice in half), rainbow carrots (peel & grate), ¼ of red onion (¼” dice, reserving other ¼), and feta cheese.
+Add cherry tomatoes (slice in half), carrots (peel & grate), ¼ of red onion (¼” dice, reserving other ¼), and feta cheese.
 Add ¼ tsp salt and pinch of black pepper or to taste.
 Toss to combine.

 Cook mushrooms: a.
 In large sauté pan over medium-high heat, add mushroom caps with marinade, stem-side down.
 Sear until caramelized, about 1 minute.